scipy/scipy.org/source/index.rst

 SciPy (pronounced "Sigh Pie") is, broadly speaking, an ecosystem of open-source software for mathematics, science, and engineering.

-SciPy refers to three related but distinct things:
+SciPy refers to three related but distinct entities:

 * A *software library*, a collection of scientific toolboxes based on NumPy_;
 * A *community* surrounding an open source software tool stack, including but not limited to NumPy and SciPy;